-I commend our Branch Manager Greg Hendy and his staff, Debbie, Riannon, Hannah, Peta and Natalie, for their hard work and commitment.
-The sustained growth of BCFSL is a direct reflection of the quality of our staff, who endeavour to provide the best service possible to customers.
+I commend our Branch Manager Greg Hendy and his staff, Debbie, Riannon, Peta and Natalie, for their hard work and commitment.
+The sustained growth of BCFSL is a direct reflection of the quality of our staff, who provide outstanding service to Babinda Community Bank® customers.